The Third Person: Reception

 The book was listed in Bookriot's 8 queer graphic novels in 2022 and BuzzFeed's 19 books for disability awareness month in 2023.
 The book was longlisted for the 2023 Andrew Carnegie Medal for Excellence in Nonfiction.
+It was also featured in The Beat's 30 best comics of 2022.

+The book won the 2023 Lambda Literary Award for Transgender Literature for non-fiction.